svub/nunya/_QUICKSTART.md

 	git fetch origin submit-pubkey:submit-pubkey
 	git checkout submit-pubkey
 	```
+	* Configure the config.ts file, and both the .env files that are in both the packages/hardhat and packages/secret-contract-scripts directories
 * Clone https://github.com/ltfschoen/SecretPath into `~/ltfschoen`
 * Fetch latest from branch 'nunya'
 	```
 	git fetch origin nunya:nunya
 	git checkout nunya
 	```
+	* Configure the .env file, and config.yml file
 * Run the following on a remote server:
 	```
 	./scripts/run.sh